markusritschel/cookiecutter-pypackage/README.md

 import mypackage
 ```
 would refer to the subdirectory instead of the installed version.
-Another good source on this issue can be found [here](https://blog.ionelmc.ro/2014/05/25/python-packaging/#the-structure).
+Another good source on this issue can be found [here](https://blog.ionelmc.ro/2014/05/25/python-packaging/#the-structure) or [here](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).

 ### Documentation
-The documentation is to be placed inside `docsrc/` and makes use of jupyterbook.
+The documentation is to be placed inside `docs/` and makes use of jupyterbook.

 ## Maintainer